In last week’s blog, we looked at the many benefits of using testimonials to market your training business.

 Negative reviews can actually be a great opportunity to show that you care about feedback and honing your services.

-Ask for reviews as part of your admin process
+Ask for testimonials as part of your admin process

 People tend to most trust reviews written within the last three months because they recognise that businesses and services change and that the most recent reviews probably best reflect what they can expect as a client.